dthinley/linux-server-config/README.md

 Create an AWS account
 Click Create instance button on the home page
-Select Linux/Unix platform
+Select Linux/Unix platform, and select OS Only and Ubuntu as blueprint

 ![](images/screen1.jpg)

-Select OS Only and Ubuntu as blueprint
 Select an instance plan

 ![](images/screen2.jpg)